-NavigationAnnotation, has to be added to all the links (hence the name \ll link aspect \gg) present in the pointcut.
+NavigationAnnotation, has to be added to all the links (hence the name "link aspect") present in the pointcut.
+The attribute recLevel of the annotation represents the recommendation level of a link.
 The result of the weaving is shown in Fig. 4(b).